dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

 ### Results
-The cluster with the highest rate of violations and cease use included these variables Single elevator, previous HPD violation, multi-dwelling, year built between 1916 and 1937, 6 to 9 floors, device type overhead gear traction and basement gear traction.
+The cluster with the highest rate of violations and cease use included these variables:\
+Single elevator, previous HPD violation, multi-dwelling, year built between 1916 and 1937, 6 to 9 floors, device type overhead gear traction and basement gear traction.

 Based on the results, the list of active elevators was created by subsetting the list of all active elevators (i.e. removing elevators that did not have a previous HPD violation, years built not within the range of 1916 to 1937, and so on).